Leon Gregory

 Leon Stuart Gregory (born 23 November 1932) was an Australian athlete who competed mainly in the 400 metres.

-He competed for Australia in the 1956 Summer Olympics held in Melbourne, Australia in the 4 × 400 metre relay where he won the Silver medal with his team mates Graham Gipson, David Lean and Kevan Gosper.
+He competed for Australia in the 1956 Summer Olympics held in Melbourne, Australia in the 4 × 400 metre relay where he won the silver medal with his teammates Graham Gipson, David Lean and Kevan Gosper.
 He won the national championship in 1951 and 1955.